EmbarkStudios/cargo-deny/README.md

 1. Dis/allow certain crates in your dependency graph.
 1. What happens when multiple versions of a crate are used? `allow` / `deny` / `warn`
-1. Skip certain verions of crates, sometimes you just need to wait for a crate to get a new release, or sometimes a little duplication is ok and not worth the effort to "fix", but you are at least aware of it and allowing it, versus suffering from unnecessarily longer compile times.
+1. Skip certain versions of crates, sometimes you just need to wait for a crate to get a new release, or sometimes a little duplication is ok and not worth the effort to "fix", but you are at least aware of it and allowing it, versus suffering from unnecessarily longer compile times.